 Code structure and organization is a matter of pride for developers.
 Clear and consistent code signifies clear and consistent thought.
-Read on to learn about the recent changes to documentation with Xcode 7 & Swift 2.0.

 A reading of Swift’s standard library shows a clear demarcation between the safety and reliability that Swift advertises on one side and the tools necessary for Objective-C interoperability on the other.
 Types with names like